 McPappy Racing Brushless Chassis Dyno

 The flywheel provides inertia resistance and the brushless slave provides constant resistance.
 Together they reproduce similar track resistance.
-The key component to this dyno platform is a huge peice of 1/4" 6061 aluminum which acts as a giant heat sink.
-Two large fans and all of that aluminum mass will bring the temperture of the motors and resistors back down to room temperature very quickly.
+The key component to this dyno platform is a huge piece of 1/4" 6061 aluminum which acts as a giant heat sink.
+Two large fans and all of that aluminum mass will bring the temperature of the motors and resistors back down to room temperature very quickly.
 This allows you to run many tests very quickly.
 To find your most powerful motor and speedo combination is actually quite simple.
 Your overall goal is to spin the flywheel and slave motor as fast as you can with the least amount of amp draw.
 The McPappy Racing Brushless Chassis Dyno can help you do just that.
-You will be able to find your strongest motors and most efficient combination of mechanical timing, speedo timing, RPM ranges, and rotor diameters.
+You will be able to find your strongest motors and most efficient combination of mechanical timing, speedo timing, RPM ranges, rollouts, and rotor diameters.

 Chassis Dyno Testing

 Yes, no matter which size you want, you can choose 2WD platform or 4WD rollers.
 In most cases, the rollers can also hold a 2WD vehicle.
 Here is a picture of the 2WD RC dyno: